Tuesday, February 24, 2026

 Step 1: Observe Your Screen

-1 Open your phone's camera.
+1 Open your mobile phone's camera.

-2 Mark your computer screen.
+2 Turn it towards the computer screen.

 ⚠️ Why is this happening?